 Training Needs and Limitations

-Searching for new training providers can sound like a daunting and time consuming process, but it really doesn’t have to be.
-Before you begin your search, first make sure your needs have been identified and also ensure that you have given due attention to your training limitations; i.e. the restrictions and factors that could make training choices less effective.
+Searching for new training providers can sound like a daunting and time consuming process, but it doesn’t have to be.
+Before you begin your search, make sure your needs have been identified and also that you have given due attention to your training limitations; i.e. the restrictions and factors that could make training choices less effective.

 ● Formative restrictions. e.g. day courses may not possible in some companies